 From marathons, it was a natural progression to try something longer.
 I had a few 50k too, but I count them to be similar to marathons since the distance for 50K is almost the same as a marathon.

-As for 50 milers, these do challenge me.
+As for 50 milers, these do challenge me for a time.
 JFK (2019) was my first.
 Stone Mill ultra (2000), and Grayson Highlands (2021).
 After doing 5-6 of these, they became less scary.
 So I moved onto longer distance.
 70 mile, I did the Laurel Highlands the entire trail from beginning to the end.
-Ultra gave you a feel of accomplishment when you ran a distance on a day what used to take me a week to go through.
-It felt really good once I had that ability to go for any distances.
+Ultra gave you a feel of accomplishment when you ran a distance in a day what used to take me a week to go through.
+It felt really good once I had that ability to go for any distances less than this.

 [to do] I do hope when I have time to link to more particular pages about my progression.

-- a list if runs I remembered [all]
+- a list of runs I remembered [all]

 - some notable highlights of my runs [best]